Thailand: anti-corruption compliance

 Overview of corruption

 Few people question the cost of corruption.
 Though statistics on corruption are often questionable, available data suggests it accounts for a significant proportion of economic activity.
-Estimates by the World Economic Forum show the cost of corruption equals more than 5 per cent of global GDP, with over US$1 trillion paid in bribes each year according to the World Bank.1 Historically, Thailand has struggled in dealing with various forms of corruption without substantial success.
-Statistics bear this out.
-According to Transparency International, Thailand has slipped from 60th in the Corruption Perception index in 2001 down to 85th out of 175 countries, scoring an aggregate score of 38 where zero is highly corrupt and 100 is very clean.2
+Estimates by the World Economic Forum show the cost of corruption equals more than 5 per cent of global GDP, with over US$1 trillion paid in bribes each year according to the World Bank.1 Statistics show that Thailand has struggled in dealing with various forms of corruption without substantial success.
+According to Transparency International, Thailand has slipped from 60th in the Corruption Perception index in 2001 down to 76th out of 168 countries, scoring an aggregate score of 38 where zero is highly corrupt and 100 is very clean.2

 Overview of domestic law